 2. Taking custody of the official version of each promotion candidate’s binder when conveyed to the office of the VCAA/Provost by the Dean.

-3. Scheduling all meetings of the Campus Committee, and ensuring the attendance of all members.
+3. Scheduling all meetings of the University Committee, and ensuring the attendance of all members.

-4. At the conclusion of the deliberation of the Campus Committee, transmitting the candidate’s document to the Chancellor along with the recommendation of the Campus Committee, with any remarks appropriate for the VCAA/Provost.
+4. At the conclusion of the deliberation of the University Committee, transmitting to the Chancellor the candidate’s documents, the recommendation of the University Committee, and the recommendation of the VCAA/Provost.
 The remainder of the process is as specified in the system-wide Procedures, II.F.

 5. Publishing and administering the procedure for review of negative tenure and promotion decisions.